Institute for Diplomacy and International Governance

-Our programmes have been designed to expose you to many different aspects of diplomacy and international governance.
-Experts from academia and industry will share their insights (and secrets, in some cases) to guide and support your own discoveries and learning.
+Our master's programmes all tackle contemporary international issues in context.
+You will develop a range of tools and skills to decode the world around you.
+Experts from academia and industry will share their insights (and secrets) to guide and support your own discoveries and learning.

-London offers an irresistible mix of history, culture and creativity, and was recently named the UK's top student city and the third best student city in the world according to QS Best Student Cities rankings, 2017.
+London also offers an irresistible mix of history, culture and creativity, and was recently named the UK's top student city and the third best student city in the world according to QS Best Student Cities rankings, 2019.

 Our PhD opportunities

-Active research underpins our ability to deliver an outstanding teaching experience at the forefront of our discipline.
-As a research student with us, you will have the opportunity to work with leading researchers and industry professionals in order to gain first-hand experience of real-life problem solving.
-You will gain the skills required to address complex issues involving modern diplomacy, international security, international business and trade, global communication, and information management.
+Active research at the forefront of our discipline underpins our ability to deliver an excellent teaching experience.
+As a research student with us, you will have the opportunity to work with leading researchers and other professionals in order to gain first-hand experience of real-life problem solving.

 Our doctoral researchers receive a comprehensive package of training and support tailored towards careers in academic research and in many other professional roles.Find out more